Mared Williams

 Mared Williams, known professionally as Mared, is a Welsh singer-songwriter from Llannefydd, north Wales.
 She won the 2021 Welsh Language Album Award and has won two Y Selar Awards.

 Life

 Although she considered studying law, Mared studied music at the University of Leeds until 2018 and then a master's in musical theatre performance at the Royal Academy Of Music.
-She had ensemble and understudy Eponine roles in Les Miserables in the West End in 2019.
+She had ensemble and understudy Eponine roles in Les Misérables in the West End in 2019.
 Mared joined the Welsh of the West End group during the covid pandemic that has performed in concerts including at the Royal Albert Hall.
 In a Britain's Got Talent performance with the group, Mared's vocals impressed the judges, with Simon Cowell saying that the group's performance was "exceptional".